 Going from youth crime to sitting on an official youth panel: How Carlos turned his life around

 Carlos had done drugs, and inked his forehead by the time he was 16.
-Now 23, that version of him is a distant past.
+Now 23, that version of him is a distant memory.

 SINGAPORE: From when he just a young boy, it looked like Carlos Andres Monasterios, now 23, was headed towards a life of trouble.